 If you or a loved one is suffering from a drug or alcohol use disorder, there is no reason why one has to handle it alone.
 Sober living homes are beneficial to men suffering from addictions to any drug, at any severity.
 Residents can stay at a sober living home for as long as they need.
 For individuals who are keen on recovery, sober livings make the process far easier.
 More importantly, they help residents develop sustainable new relationships and a roadmap for the future.

 Sober living homes are recommended to individuals at all steps of the recovery process.
 They can be effective tools for individuals who are just getting sober for the first time.
 They are also frequently utilized as a part of an aftercare plan.
 People who are graduating from acute treatment programs, such as inpatient rehab, are often advised to move into a sober living home.
 Sober livings can make re-entering the outside world far less jarring since they offer support every step of the way.

 Recovery doesn’t happen overnight.
 The process can seem arcane and confusing.
 After quitting drugs and alcohol, young men may be confused about what their next steps should be.
 In a sober living home, they can work together to develop their own answers to that question.

 Recovery is Possible at Sober Living West

-Design for Recovery is a sober living home for men located in Playa del Rey, a neighborhood in West Los Angeles.
+Sober Living West is a sober living home for men located in Playa del Rey, a neighborhood in West Los Angeles.
 Our structured home offers support to young men by implementing a rigorous schedule, utilizing a range of recovery resources, and guiding them as they work on rebuilding their lives.
-Design for Recovery staff members recognizes that addiction recovery is far more than simply achieving physical abstinence.
+Sober Living West staff members recognizes that addiction recovery is far more than simply achieving physical abstinence.
 We believe that residents can and should strive for lives that are joyous, fulfilling, and free.